korih/drive-clone/README.md

 Then went and added it to env.js for easy access.
 Modified the drizzle config for ORM setup, and modified schema for simple testing if it works.

 #### TODO from here
-- Work on frontend components to make them nicer
+- [x] Work on frontend components to make them nicer
-- Fix bug where you can't delete files
+- [x] Fix bug where you can't delete files
-- Add caps on other users, so someone else can join and test it but not really do anything else
+- [x] Add caps on other users, so someone else can join and test it but not really do anything else
+- [ ] Fix Styling
+- [ ] Test it a bit more